 Open Container Law

-It is unlawful for any person to consume or to induce, assist or aid another to consume any beverage containing more than 1% alcohol by weight upon any street, sidewalk or in any alley within the City of Tampa.
+It is unlawful for any person to consume or to induce, assist or aid another to consume any beverage containing more than 1% alcohol by weight upon any street, sidewalk or in an alley within the City of Tampa.
 It is unlawful to have an open container of alcohol in a vehicle.
 (Section 316.1936, F.S.)
 Florida Law

-Under Florida law, driving under the influence of alcoholic beverages or any controlled chemical substance (DUI) is an offense evidenced by the impairment of normal faculties or an unlawful blood or breath alcohol level of .08 or higher.
+Under Florida law, driving under the influence of alcoholic beverages or any controlled chemical substance (DUI) is an offense evidenced by the impairment of normal faculties or unlawful blood or breath alcohol level of .08 or higher.
 For a first conviction, the following sentencing guidelines apply:

 Sale or Possession of Illegal Drugs

 It is unlawful to be in the possession f illicit drugs and/or to sell or intend to sell illicit drugs.

 Selling and Purchasing Controlled Substances Within 1,000 Feet of School

 It is unlawful for any person to sell, purchase, manufacture, deliver or possess with the intent to sell a controlled substance in, on or within 1,000 feet of the real property comprising a public or private elementary, middle, secondary school, community or state college or university.